 - Baths may not always be full size and showers may not always have a shower tray or curtain.

 - Soap is not normally provided in rooms

 - WiFi access: please see individual property entries for details of WiFi availability.
 If WiFi is advertised, there may be some service limitations and 24/7 access may not be available.
 Access may not be available throughout the accommodation, and may be restricted to selected public areas.

 - English television: In Europe some accommodations have English speaking channels available, although the selection may be limited.

 - Balconies: The payment of a supplement for a balcony facility does not guarantee a specific view or that it will be private, unless stated.

 - Cots should be requested at the time of booking.
 Any additional payment for food/cot hire must be paid directly to hotels, for which we have no control over the cost, and cot linen is usually provided (not duvets).
 Please note we cannot guarantee that cots will meet Irish Safety standards.
 The inclusion of a cot may restrict room space.
 Some rooms, particularly those described as small or with restricted headroom, may not be large enough to accommodate a cot.
-Please telephone our Reservations team for further information.
+Please telephone our Contact Centre for further information.